Office of the CEO

 Broad

 Some projects or initiatives are very broad and cross-functional and make sense to belong to the CEO but would be inefficient uses of the CEO’s time if fully owned by the CEO.
-OKRs are a prime example.
-OKRs need to happen and are key to the business but it is not efficient for the CEO to shepherd the process along.
 The Office of the CEO is the shepherd for these sorts of projects and collaborates with all team members at GitLab to achieve success on such initiatives.

 Examples of broad projects: